-The Award and Prize will be presented prominently at the Association for Public Policy Analysis and Management’s (APPAM’s) 2020 Annual Conference, which will be held in online, November 11-13, 2020.
-The recipient will receive a cash prize of $20,000 at the Awards and Opening Plenary.
+The Award and Prize was presented prominently at the Association for Public Policy Analysis and Management’s (APPAM’s) 2020 Annual Conference, which was held online, November 11-13, 2020.
+The recipient received a cash prize of $20,000 at the Awards and Opening Plenary.

 This prize is among the most prestigious and largest awards recognizing contributions to public policy and social science.
 Funding for the award comes from a memorial endowment established following the death of David N. Kershaw and managed by independent trustees.